p10rahulm/academic-paper-writing/README.md

 - Never submit to more than one journal at a time!
 The reviewers behind many of the journals are likely the same and none of them like that.

 #### What happens to your paper within the journal after you submit?
-- Typically once you submit a version that you deem acceptible along with the cover letter, it lands at the desk (email) of the chief editor.
-The chief editor then deems whether it falls in the ambit of the journal or not.
+- Typically once you submit a version that you deem acceptible along with the cover letter, it lands at the desk (email) of the chief/principal editor.
+- The chief editor does a first check as to whether the paper falls into the scope of the journal.
 - If it is, it gets sent to the associate editor who specializes in that field.
+The associate editor reads the paper in detail and makes a first assessment as to whether the level of the paper is sufficient for the journal.
+  - If the associate editor judges it to be below the level, they may reject it right away in what is called an editorial rejection
-This person judges whether the article is interesting enough and whether it falls under the quality guidelines of the journal.
+  - The associate editor also judges whether the article is interesting enough and whether it meets basic quality guidelines of the journal.

+- If it meets basic criteria, the review process is started.
-- If it does, then it gets sent to reviewers, who are typically specialised in that field, who send back comments to the associate editor.
+- The review process begins with selecting the reviewers, The manuscript then it gets sent to reviewers, who are typically specialised in that field
+- The reviewers then send back comments/questions as a report to the associate editor.
-- With these comments, the associate editor decides whether to straight away reject the paper or send it back to the corresponding author for comments.
+- With these comments, the associate editor decides whether to reject the paper or send it back to the corresponding author for comments.
+Very rarely the paper is accepted right away.
 - Depending on the journal, most often the above process takes a few weeks/months.
 - If the paper is not straightaway rejected, then most often you may have to make pretty major revisions and rarely a few minor revisions.
 - The process of making revisions can take from your end again a few weeks or months.
 Don't get disheartened!
 Most research is like this.
 The iterativeness and thoroughness of the process is what ensures good science.